AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/performance-monitoring/monitoring-databases.md

 # Monitoring databases

-The Adobe Campaign instances' databases include all assets, workflows, and data that is stored in Adobe Campaign.
+The [!DNL Adobe Campaign] instances' databases include all assets, workflows, and data that is stored in [!DNL Adobe Campaign].
 Monitoring your instances' databases it therefore essential to ensure optimal performance.

-Learn how to monitor your instances's database usage with the Control Panel.
+Learn how to monitor your instances's database usage with the [!DNL Control Panel].

 >[!VIDEO](https://video.tv.adobe.com/v/327175?quality=12)